christyheaton/PyLadies_Presentation/slides.md

-## Problems!
+# Problems!

-Translation to TAB format from OSM data did not work (TAB exporter is old and bad).
+## Translation to TAB format from OSM data did not work (TAB exporter is old and bad).

 IMAGE

-## Problems!

-Some datasets were huge, produced bad results.
+## Some datasets were huge, produced bad results.

 IMAGE

-## Problems!

-Roads database table only had major roads.
+## Roads database table only had major roads.

 IMAGE

-## Problems!

-Tags didn’t extract as much as we wanted.
+## Tags didn’t extract as much as we wanted.

 Streets = "highway" like '%residential%' or "highway" like '%service%'